 Although the tax code allows designated Roth accounts, the retirement plan must also allow it.
 A designated Roth account is set up for each plan participant who requests it and the account is kept separate from the pretax retirement account, facilitating accurate accounting.

 The plan participant can decide what proportion of her contribution will go to the pretax retirement account or to the designated Roth account.
 However, the overall dollar limit that applies to these accounts applies to the total contribution to both pretax and designated Roth accounts.
-So, for instance, the contribution dollar limit for 2015 is $18,000, and for plan participants who are at least 50 by year-end can make a catch-up contribution of an additional $6000, for a total of $24,000.
-So if a 50-year-old plan participant chooses to save $11,000 in the pretax account, then any contribution to the designated Roth account in the same tax year is limited to $13,000.
+So, for instance, the contribution dollar limit for 2020 is $19,500, and for plan participants who are at least 50 by year-end can make a catch-up contribution of an additional $6500, for a total of $26,000.
+So if a 50-year-old plan participant chooses to save $11,000 in the pretax account, then any contribution to the designated Roth account in the same tax year is limited to $15,000.
 Once the contribution is made to a designated Roth account, the participant cannot recharacterize the contribution as a pretax contribution.
-However, distributions from pretax accounts can be rolled over into the designated Roth account, but the participant must pay taxes on the amount of the rollover for the year that it was made.
+However, distributions from pretax accounts can be rolled over into the designated Roth account, but the participant must pay taxes on the rollover amount for that year.

 If the retirement plan provides, the employer can match contributions to a designated Roth account, but the matching contributions are paid into the pretax account rather than the designated Roth account.